 Fiddle leaf figs have particular water requirements.
 It is sensitive to both over-watering and under-watering.

-When it is time to water your plant, thoroughly saturate the soil until water comes out of the bottom of under the pot.
+When it is time to water your plant, thoroughly saturate the soil until water comes out of the bottom of the pot.
 Do not let your plant sit in a pool of water.
-If you are able, carry your plant to the sink to water it before returning it to the saucer.
+If you are able to, carry your plant to the sink or shower to water it before returning it to the saucer.

 Fiddle leaf figs are extremely popular in the interior design world because their dramatic beauty brings drab spaces to life.
 That does not mean that they will thrive anywhere.
 To keep these picky plants alive, you have to remember where they came from.